List of Most Frequently Asked Web Services Interview Questions And Answers to Help You Prepare For The Upcoming Interview:

 - It defines and uses its own security known as WS security.

 - It decouples the encoding and communication protocol from the runtime environment.

-- It allows circulation of messages in distributed and decentralized environment.
+- It allows the circulation of messages in a distributed and decentralized environment.

 - Lightweight formats other than XML are not supported.